Couples Therapy for staying connected through conflict & change

 With a special passion for working with Gen Z, Taylor supports clients navigating anxiety, identity development, relationship stress, perfectionism, school and career transitions, and the pressure to “figure it all out.”
 She uses an integrative approach, drawing from evidence-based modalities to tailor therapy to each client’s needs.
 Together, she and her clients explore recurring patterns, strengthen self-awareness, and build the tools needed to move through life and relationships with greater ease and confidence.

-Taylor is an associate therapist at AisleTalk and a recent graduate of the Mental Health Counseling program at Teachers College, Columbia University, where she earned her Master of Education in Mental Health Counseling.
+Taylor is an associate therapist at AisleTalk and a graduate of the Mental Health Counseling program at Teachers College, Columbia University, where she earned her Master of Education in Mental Health Counseling.

 Clinical Focus